 Kate is the Executive Director for Saha Global.
 Since 2005, Kate has worked extensively on water improvement projects around the globe including Nicaragua, Cameroon and Ghana.
 She earned a Master’s of Science in Technology and Policy from MIT in 2009 where her research was focused on the sustained use of water treatment technologies in Northern Region Ghana.
 She holds Bachelor’s in Science from the University of Virginia’s School of Engineering and Applied Science.
 Prior to founding Saha, Kate was an associate engineer at Aerojet, an aerospace firm located in Virginia.
 Kate is passionate about finding simple yet effective solutions to complex problems.
-She loves running marathons, traveling, and the island of Nantucket.
+She loves running marathons, the island of Nantucket and her German Shepherd, Paisley.
 She currently splits her time between Ghana and her hometown of Boston, MA.

 Director of Operations

 Sam first joined the Saha team when she participated in the Global Leadership Program in the Winter of 2011 and implemented a water business in Chanaayili.
 During her experience as a Field Rep, Sam had found her passions collide!
 The first being the simple, community-centered design to provide a life essential; the second being the “learning-by-doing” opportunity Saha provides students and young professional looking to become practitioners in the field.
 It was this experience that fueled Sam’s desire to join the team full-time as Saha’s Director of Operations.
 Sam has a undergraduate degree in Health Science from Clemson University, and is currently continuing her education at Johns Hopkins Bloomberg School of Public Health in the Department of International Health.
 Her passions lie in sustainable development as well as women’s and youth empowerment.
 Sam loves to journal, jam out to some tunes, explore new food and is always up for a dare.